 How to Grill Pork Tenderloin

-The process will involve direct and indirect cooking or using the two zone method of cooking.
+The process for grilled pork tenderloin will involve direct and indirect cooking or using the two zone method of cooking.

 - Get the grill hot using a two zone method.
 Target 450 – 500 degrees Fahrenheit over direct heat.